IHE/PCC.QEDm/input/pagecontent/issues.md

 ## Significant Changes

-### 3.0.0-comment1

-Significant Changes from Revision 2.3 (PDF)
+### Significant Changes from Revision 2.3 (PDF) to 3.0.0-comment

-- Converted to an IG - This resulted in significant rearrangement and rewriting to better leverage IG publication and use of html linkage.
+- Converted to an IG - This resulted in significant rearrangement and rewriting to better leverage IG publication and use of html linkage
-- align AuditEvent with BALP
+- Aligned AuditEvent with BALP
-- align with mXDE as the definer of the Document specific Provenance profile
+- Aligned with mXDE as the definer of the Document specific Provenance profile
-  - made the QEDm Provenance option to focus on general Provenance capability, leaving the Document specific Provenance to mXDE where it can be defined and further elaborated upon
+  - Made the QEDm Provenance option to focus on general Provenance capability, leaving the Document specific Provenance to mXDE where it can be defined and further elaborated upon
-- unsupported modifiers must be rejected according to FHIR core.
+- Unsupported modifiers must be rejected according to FHIR core
-- use uppercase normative words
+- Changed normative words to uppercase
-- added dependency on IHE-ODH (International) and HL7-ODH (US Real)
+- Added dependency on IHE-ODH (International) and HL7-ODH (US Real)
-- addressed minor issues reported in CPs: CP-PCC-0276, and CP-PCC-0277
+- Addressed minor issues reported in CPs: CP-PCC-0276, and CP-PCC-0277
-- have not aligned with IPA, but did add that to issue QEDm_012
+- Have not aligned with IPA, but did add that to issue QEDm_012
-- test plan instructs on how this might be tested
+- Test plan instructs on how this might be tested

 ## Issues

 ### Submit an Issue

 IHE welcomes [New Issues](https://github.com/IHE/QEDm/issues/new/choose) from the GitHub community.
-For those without GitHub access, issues MAY be submitted to the [PCC Public Comment form](https://www.ihe.net/PCC_Public_Comments/).
+For those without GitHub access, issues can be submitted to the [PCC Public Comment form](https://www.ihe.net/PCC_Public_Comments/).

-As issues are submitted they will be managed on the [QEDm GitHub Issues](https://github.com/IHE/QEDm/issues), where discussion and workarounds MAY be found.
+As issues are submitted they will be managed on the [QEDm GitHub Issues](https://github.com/IHE/QEDm/issues), where discussion and workarounds can be found.
 These issues, when critical, will be processed using the normal [IHE Change Proposal](https://wiki.ihe.net/index.php/Category:CPs) management and balloting.
 It is important to note that as soon as a Change Proposal is approved, it carries the same weight as a published Implementation Guide (i.e., it is testable at an [IHE Connectathon](https://www.ihe.net/participate/connectathon/) from the time it is approved, even if it will not be integrated until several months later).

 ### Open Issues